Earnhardt rises as NASCAR's conscience in farewell season

 — Driver salaries: “Drivers are having to sort of understand that change is coming down the pike.
 If it hasn’t happened to them yet, it’s going to happen to them.
 And the young guys, they don’t know any better.
 They want to race and they’re taking whatever they can get.
 That’s a good change for the owners.
 That’s a shift that’s going to be better for the sport and get those salaries into a realistic range for how much money we have from corporate America.”

 Earnhardt has a larger vehicle to express his views next season at NBC, where he’ll be reunited with former crew chief and current analyst Steve Letarte.
-NBC declined to comment Saturday and referenced a July announcement in which executive Sam Flood said he had conversations with Earnhardt “about how to grow NASCAR, how to expose new fans and how to make his passion for the sport come through to the fans.”
+Sam Flood, executive producer for NBC’s NASCAR telecasts, has had conversations with Earnhardt “about how to grow NASCAR, how to expose new fans and how to make his passion for the sport come through to the fans.”

 It’s one thing for Junior to sound off as a lame-duck driver.
 But does NBC really want him to wade through murky political waters once he’s employed by the network?